My Quiet Kitchen

 Overhead shot of brownies with shiny, crinkly tops cut into 16 squares.

-• If you happen to have some brewed coffee on hand, replace 2 tablespoons of the milk with coffee.
+• If you have brewed coffee on hand, replace 2 tablespoons of the milk with coffee.
 It takes the chocolate flavor to the next level!

 • For refined sugar-free vegan brownies, try one of the different flavors by Hu Chocolates, and use coconut or date sugar instead of brown sugar.

-• And for a peanut-free brownie, try these with sunflower seed butter!
+• And for a nut-free brownie, try these with sunflower seed butter!

 Vegan Peanut Butter Brownies